 A joint auto loan is when two borrowers have rights and responsibility to the same vehicle and loan.
-If you have a cosigner, then you, the primary borrower, have all the rights to the vehicle.
-Here’s what you need to know when you need to sell your car with two people responsible for the loan.
+If you have a co-borrower, then you both have to sign off on the loan in order to sell it.
+Here’s what you need to know when you want to sell your car with two people responsible for the loan.

 Joint owners are typically spouses or life partners who combine their income to meet income requirements or get a larger loan amount.
 Both co-borrowers are responsible for paying the car loan and have 50/50 rights to the vehicle, so both their names are listed on the title.

 Since your co-borrower has the same rights and obligations to the vehicle as you, you must get their permission to sell the car.
 In most cases, they also need to be present for the sale to sign the title.
 This may not always be the case, though, so it's important to know how to read your car's title.

 If you have it, take a look at your vehicle’s title for the names listed on the back where you sign to transfer ownership.
 For example: let’s say your name is Jane and your co-borrower’s name is Joe.
 You’re likely to see either: